ayushman247/Type-Checker-Game/README.md

 Once the game ends you can see your current score & the highest score.

 You can restart the game by clicking the **Start again** button

-> You can play the live game here https://easy-typing-game.netlify.app/